By Meade Gougeon — GBI Founder

 With appropriate framework and beams incorporated within, it was estimated to weigh close to 350 lb when completed.
 Meanwhile, the hulls were prepared for final assembly into a catamaran configuration.
 Fore and aft main bulkheads and robust sheer clamps with maximum gluing area were installed.
 The hulls were then set in their proper location for joining, and a trial dry fit with the deck took place.
 When a proper fit was assured, we did a massive one-shot gluing operation with our slowest setting Pro-Set® Adhesive1.

 When the cure was completed, after several days, the joined hulls proved to be incredibly rigid with the deck laminate serving as a giant torque box.
-At this point, we estimated our beginning catamaran structure at around 800 lb; we were right on our target for an all up weight of 1,500 lb for the finished craft.
+At this point, we estimated our beginning catamaran structure at around 800 lb; we were right on our target for an all-up weight of 1,500 lb for the finished craft.
 We then joined a second set of hulls and deck for brother Jan’s boat.
 These benefitted from the learning curve, being a little lighter.
 Other than that, they were an exact duplicate of the first.

 From this basic platform, Jan and I had different ideas as to what to build to suit our individual tastes and needs.
 I wanted a protected steering station that could keep one out of the sun and weather with a permanent top to which we could lash canoes or windsurfers.
-I also envisioned a framework which could support an awning and a large tent for cruising.
+I also envisioned a framework that could support an awning and a large tent for cruising.
 This all came at the expense of weight and windage.
 Thus, Jan favored a smaller steering station with a windshield and traditional fold-down bimini.
 Jan also wanted permanent side panels for looks and to keep the beer cans from blowing away.
 Because of the extra weight of my steering station and upper structure, I opted to use a weight-saving traditional sailboat lifeline system around the boat perimeter; this has worked surprisingly well.

-The chosen engine was a three cylinder 30 hp Yamaha™ 4 stroke.
+The chosen engine was a three-cylinder 30 hp Yamaha™ 4 stroke.
 This high torque, low rpm engine turns a large 12″ diameter prop with a 9″ pitch.
 It has proved to be a good marriage with Newick’s displacement hull design.
 Both engine and hull seem perfectly tuned at 12 to 15 mph, dependent on wind and wave direction.
 At this speed, the engines are unusually quiet and smooth and the hulls seem to be in their maximum efficiency zone.
-Dependent on wind, waves, and load, the miles per gallon at this pace seem to range between 8-12.
+Dependent on the wind, waves, and load, the miles per gallon at this pace seem to range between 8-12.
 Maximum performance has been recorded in calm waters at 19 mph, but gas mileage drops precipitously.

 Prop depth of the engine is adjustable with the use of a hydraulic jack plate that can raise the engine straight up 8″ so that the 12″ prop just breaks the surface.
 If run at idle speed, the prop in this position will power the Gougmaran forward at 4 to 5 mph without cavitating.
 Thus, the crowning achievement for the Gougmaran is that it can function with good efficiency in waters as shallow as 12″–14″.